Venky143-developer/Abclogistics/README.md

 # ABClogistics

-This is a Spring Boot project for managing logistics, including Orders, Trucks, Cargo, and Drivers.
+ABClogistics is a Spring Boot logistics management project that handles Orders, Trucks, Cargo, and Drivers efficiently.
+It includes REST APIs for CRUD operations, email notifications, and exception handling.

 ## Features
 - Order management